FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-user-id.png" alt="The unique Id of the created user" class="img-fluid" figure=false %}

 Then, register both users to the application.
-Click the "Manage" button for each user and click the "Add registration" button.
+Click the "Manage" button for each user and then click the "Add registration" button.
 Select the application from the dropdown.
 You can leave out the other information.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-registration-select-application.png" alt="Selecting the application to register a user to." class="img-fluid" figure=false %}